pestrickland/homepage/content/posts/desk-defender.md

 Based on the experience of this year's applicants, I thought it would be useful to have some sort of involvement with people before they applied, if only to tell them what not to put in their CVs.

-Since then, I've joined [STEMNET](http://www.stemnet.org.uk) as an ambassador and have an Arkwright Scholar to mentor.
+Since then, I've joined [STEM Learning](https://www.stem.org.uk/stem-ambassadors/) as an ambassador and have an Arkwright Scholar to mentor.
 During that time, I've also been brainstorming projects that I could design and manufacture for demonstration of engineering concepts at school.
-This led to the *desk defender* (a working title), and I will document my progress here.
+This led to the *Desk Defender* (a working title), and I will document my progress here.

-The desk defender is a project to essentially combine the technology of a close-in weapon system -- such as Phalanx or Goalkeeper, the latter described on [Wikipedia](https://en.wikipedia.org/wiki/Goalkeeper_CIWS) and shown below (or [here](https://youtu.be/6CHDjOCyixU) on YouTube) -- with the lower destructive capacity of a Nerf-style gun.
+The Desk Defender is a project to essentially combine the technology of a close-in weapon system -- such as Phalanx or Goalkeeper, the latter described on [Wikipedia](https://en.wikipedia.org/wiki/Goalkeeper_CIWS) and shown below (or [here](https://youtu.be/6CHDjOCyixU) on YouTube) -- with the lower destructive capacity of a Nerf-style gun.

-<iframe width="420" height="315" src="https://www.youtube.com/embed/6CHDjOCyixU" frameborder="0" allowfullscreen></iframe>
+{{< youtube 6CHDjOCyixU >}}

 ## Requirements capture